Estimating intrinsic causal influences in real-world examples#

 --- Node cylinders

-The estimated KL divergence indicates a good representation of the data distribution, but might indicate some smaller mismatches between the distributions.
+The estimated KL divergence indicates an overall very good representation of the data distribution.

 --- Node displacement